 Judy said the following to the “Daily Express”: “The first thing I did when I got home was bake myself a chicken pie, just to settle in again.
 I guess people get the impression I’m seriously ill every time I go to the hospital, but all I had was a good old fashioned tummy ache.”

-Photo: Judy with Mark Herron, Lionel Bart and actor Kenneth Haigh at the opening night party.
+Photo: Judy with Mark Herron, Lionel Bart, and actor Kenneth Haigh at the opening night party; Judy and Herron arriving at the theater.